What is Low Power Wide Area Network (LPWAN) Technology?

 This allows improved efficiency and optimized speeds ranging from 3 Kbps to 375 Kbps.

-Because LPWA Networks operate with greater power and bandwidth efficiency and over a larger area, less infrastructure and hardware are needed.
-This translates into greater cost efficiency.
+Because LPWA Networks operate with higher power and bandwidth efficiency and over a larger area, less infrastructure and hardware are needed.
+These features translate into greater cost efficiency.

 Incremental updates preserve your LPWAN investment

 As wireless networks and technologies continue their steady forward evolution, connected devices may require occasional firmware updates.